apache/eventmesh/README.md

 **Components:**

 * **eventmesh-runtime** : an middleware to transmit events between event producers and consumers, support cloud native apps and microservices.
-* **eventmesh-sdk-java** : currently supports HTTP and TCP protocols, and will support gRPC in the future.
+* **eventmesh-sdk-java** : currently supports HTTP and TCP protocols.
 * **eventmesh-connector-rocketmq** : an implementation based on OpenMessaging Connector Interface, pub event to or sub event from RocketMQ Event Store.

 **Protocol:**

-The protocol of eventmesh is easier and convenient, you can read more [here](docs/en/instructions/eventmesh-runtime-protocol.md)
+The protocol of eventmesh is easier and more convenient, you can read more [here](docs/en/instructions/eventmesh-runtime-protocol.md)

 ## RoadMap
 | version | feature |